cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Assessment**:

 * Initial assessment using the Attachment Interview (AAI), Structured Clinical Interview for DSM-IV Dissociative Disorders (SCID-D), and other inventories
-* Primary attachment classification: cannot classify (CC) with unresolved (Ud) status for childhood physical and sexual abuse and loss of father as an adult
+* **Primary attachment classification**: cannot classify (CC) with unresolved (Ud) status for childhood physical and sexual abuse and loss of father as an adult
 * Met full diagnostic criteria for DID on the SCID-D
 * Pre-treatment DIS-Q scores were in the range predictive of DDNOS but lower than expected for full DID
-* Trauma Symptom Inventory (TSI) showed significant elevation in five clinical scales: Anxious Arousal, Intrusive Experiences, Defensive Avoidance, Dissociation, and Low Self-Esteem
+* **Trauma Symptom Inventory (TSI) showed significant elevation in five clinical scales**: Anxious Arousal, Intrusive Experiences, Defensive Avoidance, Dissociation, and Low Self-Esteem
 * Extremely low memory suggestibility on the Gudjonsson Suggestibility Scale
 * Lowest possible value (1.0) on overall coherence of transcript score from initial AAI
 * High idealization but lack of evidence for early relationship with mother on AAI